jump-dev/JuMP.jl/docs/src/index.md

 \end{figure}
 ```

-Welcome to the documentation for JuMP!
+Welcome to the documentation for JuMP.

 !!! note
     This documentation is also available in PDF format: [JuMP.pdf](JuMP.pdf).